1988 Republican National Convention

-The convention nominated Vice President George Bush for president, as expected.
+The Republican National Convention nominated Vice President George H. W. Bush for President of the United States, as expected.
 The second spot on the ticket was not publicly known before the convention.
 As late as August 13, Bush had six people tabbed for consideration: House Representative Jack Kemp of New York, former United States Secretary of Transportation Elizabeth Dole, United States Senators Bob Dole of Kansas, Pete Domenici of New Mexico, Alan Simpson of Wyoming, and James Danforth "Dan" Quayle of Indiana.
 Others considered were Governors Jim Thompson of Illinois and George Deukmejian of California, but each declined consideration.

 On August 16, Quayle was selected as Bush's vice presidential running mate.
 The revelation of Quayle's selection as running mate did not come until the second day of the convention, when NBC News broke the story.
 Until the 2024 Republican National Convention, it was the last time a major party's presidential candidate announced his vice presidential choice during his party's convention.

 The convention featured speeches by Joe Paterno, Helen Hayes, Pat Robertson, a keynote address by New Jersey Governor Thomas Kean, and the music of the Jimmy Maxwell Orchestra.

 The convention manager was Bill R. Phillips, former Chief of Staff of the Republican National Committee.